WICG/attribution-reporting-api/verbose_debugging_reports.md

 System error.

 #### `source-channel-capacity-limit`
-A source is rejected due to exceeding the [channel capacity limit](https://wicg.github.io/attribution-reporting-api/#max-event-level-channel-capacity-per-source).
+A source is rejected due to exceeding the [channel-capacity limit](https://wicg.github.io/attribution-reporting-api/#max-event-level-channel-capacity-per-source).

 #### `source-trigger-state-cardinality-limit`
 A source is rejected due to exceeding the [max trigger-state cardinality](https://wicg.github.io/attribution-reporting-api/#max-trigger-state-cardinality).